-- (2) For paragraph (1)(a), if more than 1 Division of Schedule 1 applies to the vessel, the owner of the vessel may choose which Division is to apply. - (3) The National Regulator may make an approval mentioned in paragraph (1)(b) subject to conditions that take account of the local conditions of the water in which the vessel is to operate.
+- (2) For paragraph (1)(a), if more than 1 Division of Schedule 1 applies to the vessel, the owner of the vessel may choose which Division is to apply. - (3) The National Regulator may make an approval mentioned in paragraph (1)(c) subject to further conditions. - (4) The National Regulator may vary any condition mentioned in subsection (3) or revoke any approval. - (5) The exemption no longer applies to the vessel if the conditions in Schedule 1 or any further conditions imposed by the National Regulator under subsection (3) are not being met.